paulsump/futurama_quiz/README.md

 ## Bugs

 - ListView gestures don't work in landscape.
-Reproduce: Characters/Zoidberg.
+Reproduce: Biography/Zoidberg.

+## To do now Quiz Layout

+- Stateless QuizPage
+- Always use maxquestions space
+- More params for ScreenAdjust (portrait and sizedbox)
+- Fill up bottom of screen in Biography and Quiz (maybe use a Column)

 ## To do now